NervanaSystems/ngraph-python/README.md

 # Nervana Graph

-Nervana graph is Nervana's library for developing frameworks that can efficiently run deep learning computations on a variety of compute platforms. it consists of three primary API
+Nervana graph is Nervana's library for developing frameworks that can efficiently run deep learning computations on a variety of compute platforms.
+It consists of three primary API
 components:

 - An API for creating computational `Nervana Graphs`.